Several years ago I was introduced to the sport of high altitude mountain climbing when my neighbor suggested that I read the book, Into Thin Air.

 He was down to earth, funny, intelligent, and very humble.
 He gave about an hour presentation sharing fabulous pictures of Mount Everest and then he opened the floor to questions.

-I asked him to speak about his mental toughness, “specifically what is your inner dialogue or self-talk when you are in the death zone and it feels like you can’t take one more step?”
+I asked him to speak about his mental toughness…specifically what was his inner dialogue or self-talk when he is in the death zone and it feels like he can’t take one more step.

-Ed smiled and said, “That’s a great question.
+“That’s a great question.
 It’s really hard because you are really suffering and every part of your body hurts and you can’t think clearly; you just feel miserable.
-What I’ll do is I’ll count…I take a step and stop to catch my breath and then I say to myself ‘on breath fifteen I take the next step no matter what’.
+What I’ll do is I’ll count…I take a step and stop to catch my breath and then I say to myself ‘on breath 15 I take the next step no matter what’.
 I really focus in the moment and give my mind the task of counting.

 The second thing I do is to remind myself of the big picture and why I’m really here.
 I think about my experience of what it will be like when I arrive on the summit and what it took to get here and the bigger picture of this whole thing that motivated me to do this in the first place.
 That also helps me push on towards my goal when it gets really hard.”

-How can you apply this to your sports performance (and your life)?
+So, how can you bring mental toughness to your sports performance (and your life)?